Jeong Du-yeong

 Jeong Du-yeong (Korean: 정두영; Hanja: 鄭斗英 born December 31, 1968) is a South Korean serial killer who killed 9 people from June 1999 to April 2000.

-In 1986, when he was 18 years old, he was sentenced to 11 years in prison for killing 43-year-old officer Kim Chan-il.
+In 1986, when Jeong was 18 years old, he committed his first murder and was imprisoned for it.
 After his release, he was again arrested for theft and sentenced to six months in prison.
 In the following 10 months, he committed 16 robberies, killing 9 people in Busan, Ulsan, Gyeongnam and Chungham.
+Jeong's death penalty has been stayed, and he is likely to be imprisoned for life.

 Life

 Jeong Du-yeong was born in 1968 as the youngest child with three brothers and one sister.
 His father died when he was two and his mother remarried, leaving Jeong to be cared for by his uncle.
 He had a serious complex due to his appearance, and said that the reason for the 1986 murder was simply because he thought the officer ignored him.
 Jeong, who spent most of his childhood in an orphanage, stated in his post-arrest statement that he wanted to have an ordinary family.
 Until then, money was not collected by theft and robbery, but by a bankbook, reaching a total amount of 130 million won.
 He said that he had planned to arrange marriages to a total of one billion people, and that he was going to build an apartment and PC room.